Tran-Antoine/Atosym/README.md

 * [Differentiation of functions](#differentiation-of-functions)
 <br>

-Calculations customization is not supported by **MaskInterface**. <br>
-:warning: Angles are assumed to be given in radians
+Calculations customization is not supported by **MaskInterface**. <br> For instance, be aware that angles are assumed to be given in radians